View Document Text

 Additional information about Pure Financial Advisors, LLC is available via the SEC’s web site

 www.adviserinfo.sec.gov.
-The SEC’s web site also provides information about any persons affiliated
+The SEC’s web site also provides information about any person affiliated with

-with Pure Financial Advisors, LLC who are registered, or are required to be registered, as investment
+Pure Financial Advisors, LLC who are registered, or are required to be registered, as investment adviser

 Item 3 Table of Contents